Music of Israel: Music education

 Beyond formal degree programs, Israel offers various opportunities for adult musicians to continue their engagement with music.
 Two organizations support amateur chamber music players: the Israel Chamber Music Club for string players and Yanshuf for wind players.
 Additionally, there are over 20 community orchestras throughout the country for amateur musicians.

 Music and politics

-In Israel, music has at times been associated with various political movements.
+Music has been associated with various political movements in Israel.
 Supporters of Gush Emunim, a far-right religious Zionist movement aligned with the ideology of Greater Israel, adopted traditional religious songs and attributed political significance to them.
 One such example is the song "Utsu Etsu VeTufar" ("They gave counsel but their counsel was violated"), which has been interpreted by some within the movement as symbolizing the perceived righteousness of their cause, particularly in relation to the support for Israeli settlements.